nearform/react-browser-hooks/storybook/stories/media-controls/README.md

-## useMediaControls Hook
+## MediaControls Hook

-The useMediaControls hook gives you access to the `HTMLMediaElement` API.
+The MediaControls hook gives you access to the `HTMLMediaElement` API.
 Create custom controls for your media.

 Import as follows: